 Typically, I advise that when the time expires, all teams must step back from their towers immediately.
 Invariably, there will be a few people who insist on adding the finishing touches or propping up a leaning pillar after the time has expired – it’s up to you if you choose to play hard-ball and disqualify these teams or not.

-In an effort to keep waste to a minimum, try to re-use paper which has been been previously used and discarded, such as one-sided photocopies.
+In an effort to keep waste to a minimum, try to reuse paper that has been previously used and discarded, such as one-sided photocopies.

 Fewer Sheets: As above, but using fewer sheets of paper, eg 10 sheets.